 - 3.2 CIPFA, in conjunction with SOLACE, have produced a framework for delivering good governance in local government.
-Since 2003/04, responsibility for preparing the AGS rested with Internal Audit and this was performed working to the CIPFA/SOLACE framework. - 3.3 In December 2010, CIPFA issued its statement on 'The Role of the Head of Internal Audit in Local Government', which states that the Head of Internal Audit should 'set out the framework of assurance that supports the Annual Governance Statement and identify Internal Audit's role within it', but 'should not be responsible for preparing the report.'
-Arrangements for compiling the AGS for 2012-13 have been undertaken by the Head of Legal Services (the Council's Monitoring Officer) in conjunction with the Head of Corporate Strategy and the Principal Auditor. - 3.4 Assurances from the work of the Internal Audit team relating to 2012/2013 have been reviewed and one area that has been highlighted from their work concerns the issue of lack of documentation of contract management checks, in particular the checks carried out on contractor health & safety.
-An action has been included in the AGS Action Plan to follow up this audit to ensure agreed actions have been implemented.. - 3.5 One of the key messages coming out of the CIPFA/SOLACE guidance is that good governance relates to the whole organisation and there should be corporate ownership of the AGS and governance arrangements.
+Since 2003/04, responsibility for preparing the AGS rested with Internal Audit and this was performed working to the CIPFA/SOLACE framework. - 3.3 In December 2010, CIPFA issued its statement on 'The Role of the Head of Internal Audit in Local Government', which states that the Head of Internal Audit should 'set out the framework of assurance that supports the Annual Governance Statement and identify Internal Audit's role within it', but 'should not be responsible for preparing the report.' - 3.4 Arrangements for compiling the AGS for 2013-14, as last year, have been undertaken by the Head of Legal Services (the Council's Monitoring Officer) in conjunction with the Head of Corporate Strategy and the Principal Auditor. - 3.5 Assurances from the work of the Internal Audit team relating to 2013/2014 have been reviewed and have been used to inform the AGS and its associated action plan. - 3.6 One of the key messages coming out of the CIPFA/SOLACE guidance is that good governance relates to the whole organisation and there should be corporate ownership of the AGS and governance arrangements.